willemmanuel/innisfree/docs/user_manual.md

 In addition to the main reports page, the pages listing appointments, houses, doctors, and users contain links to download all of these lists as CSV files.

 #### Admin Page
+The admin page contains similar functionality to the Users page, in that it allows Administator users to create, edit and delete users.
+It also allows admins to mark other users as administrators by clicking the box under admin until it is green with a "Y" inside, or to turn on email notifications for users, again by clicking the box so it turns green and contains a "Y." This page also allows adminstrators to designate users as the medical coordinator.
+The medical coordinators receieve an additional email digests informing them of all the appointments happening each day, as well as a Friday reminder email about all the appointments in the upcoming week.